jzuhone/pyxsim/doc/source/xray_fields.rst

 are produced by passing in the ``band_name`` keyword argument.

 By default, these fields are created taking into account the Doppler shifting of the individual volume or mass elements of the source.
+This can be very computationally expensive.
 If one does not want this, the ``no_doppler`` keyword argument can be set to ``True`` in the call to :meth:`~pyxsim.source_models.sources.SourceModel.make_intensity_fields`.

 .. _line-fields: